Airlines will help the Afghan evacuation through a post-WWII program. Here’s how it came to be.

 Through “contractual agreements” with the U.S. government, commercial airlines are compelled to volunteer their planes.
 In return, they are given preference in carrying commercial cargo and passenger traffic for the Defense Department, according to the department’s website.

-Alan Stolzer, dean of the Embry-Riddle Aeronautical University College of Aviation, described the CRAF as a highly “structured and regimented” program that has been successful and efficient.
+Alan Stolzer, dean of the College of Aviation at Embry-Riddle Aeronautical University in Florida, described the CRAF as a highly “structured and regimented” program that has been successful and efficient.

 “It’s a vital program; it does supplement what the military is capable of doing,” he said in an interview Sunday.
 “It is only infrequently that the military needs that lift capability, so it makes sense that they would rely on commercial lines.”

-Under the CRAF, commercial carriers retain their civilian status and operate under Federal Aviation Administration regulations as the United States Transportation Command leads the mission, said a Pentagon news release announcing the Afghanistan activation.
+Under the CRAF, commercial carriers retain their civilian status and operate under Federal Aviation Administration regulations, while the U.S. Transportation Command leads the mission, said a Pentagon news release announcing the Afghanistan activation.

 The CRAF falls under the authority of the Defense Production Act — a Cold War-era law that gives the president emergency authority to control domestic industries to support military, energy, space and homeland security programs.